bappogroup/inter-device-detox/README.md

 ## How it works

-All we need is some soft of a locking mechanism.
+All we need is some sort of a locking mechanism.
 In this implementation, it's a node.js server that accepts certain commands and allows one device to wait for another, and share some information between them.

 ```js
 it('should be able to send and receive messages and correctly update delivery statuses', async () => {